Cerebral Palsy Dentist

 Oral Health And Cerebral Palsy

-There are many symptoms of cerebral palsy that can put patients at greater risk of dental issues, even though cerebral palsy itself is not the cause of oral abnormalities or deformities.
-However, if a patient with cerebral palsy is diligent about getting their dental checkups, maintaining positive oral health is 100% possible.
+Many symptoms of cerebral palsy can put patients at greater risk of dental issues, even though cerebral palsy itself is not the cause of oral abnormalities or deformities.
+However, if a patient with cerebral palsy diligently gets their dental checkups, maintaining positive oral health is 100% possible.

-Here at the Dental Anesthesia Center in St. Louis, we specialize in special needs dentistry, helping out patients of all kinds in achieving the best possible oral health.
+Here at the Dental Anesthesia Center in St. Louis, we specialize in special needs dentistry, helping patients of all kinds achieve the best possible oral health.

 Why Are Patients With Cerebral Palsy At Greater Risk For Oral Health Problems?

-There are many cerebral palsy patients who tend to have gastrointestinal reflux, which can lead them to vomit or reflux on a regular basis.
+Many cerebral palsy patients tend to have gastrointestinal reflux, which can lead them to vomit or reflux regularly.
 Some patients tend to have more problems with drooling, which can also increase the risk of dental issues.
 In other cases, the medication that is taken by cerebral palsy patients contains high sugar percentages, which can be bad for oral health.

 • Lack of control when brushing or flossing teeth